How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 for Microsoft® Office and .net

 Step 1.
-Creating a new Outlook COM add-in project
+Creating an Outlook add-in project

-New Outlook COM add-in project
+Creating a new COM add-in project

 Step 2.
-COM Add-in module
+Add-in module

 Outlook add-in module code